Juniperus virginiana: Uses

 Among many Native American cultures, the smoke of burning eastern juniper is believed to expel evil spirits prior to conducting a ceremony, such as a healing ceremony.

-During the Dust Bowl drought of the 1930s, the Prairie States Forest Project encouraged farmers to plant shelterbelts, i. e. wind breaks, of eastern juniper throughout the Great Plains of the USA.
+During the Dust Bowl drought of the 1930s, the Prairie States Forest Project encouraged farmers to plant shelterbelts, i.e. wind breaks, of eastern juniper throughout the Great Plains of the US.
 The trees thrive in adverse conditions.
 Tolerant of both drought and cold, they grow well in rocky, sandy, and clayey soils.
 Competition between individual trees is minimal, and therefore they can be closely planted in rows, in which situation they still grow to full height, creating a solid windbreak in a short time.

 A number of cultivars have been selected for horticulture, including 'Canaertii' (narrow conical; female) 'Corcorcor' (with a dense, erect crown; female), 'Goldspire' (narrow conical with yellow foliage), and 'Kobold' (dwarf).
 Some cultivars previously listed under this species, notably 'Skyrocket', are actually cultivars of J. scopulorum.

 In the Arkansas, Missouri, and Oklahoma Ozarks, eastern juniper is commonly used as a Christmas tree.

 This is the most widely used wood for making blocks for recorders.
 There are numerous properties that it possesses that make it uniquely suitable for this, such as good moisture absorption, low expansion when wet (so it does not crack the recorder head), and mild antiseptic properties.

+Eastern red cedar is considered effective as a shelter-belt tree and for erosion control.
+Being coniferous, red cedar has dense evergreen foliage which makes it an ideal windbreak.
+The tree's extensive root system allows it to survive drought, and helps to retain surrounding topsoil during dry, windy conditions.